-Categories Region Gavi-eligible Middle Income High Income Very important Coordination and integration Coordination and integration Coordination and integration Tailored approaches and innovation Local capacity Integrated surveillance Community engagement Local capacity Integrated surveillance Community engagement Local capacity Comprehensive health response Integrated surveillance Community engagement Community engagement Moderately important Comprehensive health response Tailored approaches and innovation Comprehensive health response Tailored approaches and innovation Tailored approaches and innovation Coordination and integration Local capacity Comprehensive health response Integrated surveillance Least important
+Categories Region Gavi-eligible Middle-income High-income Very important Coordination and integration Local capacity Integrated surveillance Community engagement Coordination and integration Local capacity Integrated surveillance Community engagement Coordination and integration Local capacity Comprehensive health response Integrated surveillance Community engagement Tailored approaches and innovationCommunity engagement Moderately important Comprehensive health responseTailored approaches and innovation Comprehensive health responseTailored approaches and innovation • Tailored approaches and innovation Coordination and integration Local capacity Comprehensive health response Integrated surveillance Least important

-- Community engagement was considered very important by all groups. - Prioritize two-way communication and engagement between communities and health workers during outbreaks and health emergencies to effectively limit adverse impacts and promote participation in decision-making. - Ensure access to and use of services to address unmet health needs. - Local capacity was considered very important by Gavi-eligible countries and middle-income countries, and moderately important by high-income countries. - Invest in and sustain local capacity and health systems to ensure preparedness for timely detection and response to VPD outbreaks. - Identify and address the underlying causes of outbreaks. - Ensure that communities affected by outbreaks, other emergencies and humanitarian crises have continual access to a package of essential health services that include immunization. - Ensure that immunization recovery is embedded into outbreak and emergency response plans. - Coordination and integration were considered very important by Gavi-eligible and middle-income countries, and moderately important by high-income countries. - Strengthen coordination of local actors (including the private sector and civil society organizations) in outbreak detection and response during overall humanitarian response and in alignment with the International Health Regulations (2005) and health systems development programming. - Integrated surveillance was considered very important by Gavi-eligible countries and middle-income countries, and moderately important by high-income countries. - Develop and strengthen rapid detection and response through integrated surveillance systems. - Responding to outbreaks should be integral.
-Immunization services should support case management coupled with other preventive approaches such as WASH, nutrition support, vector control and others. - Comprehensive health response was considered very important by middle-income countries, and moderately important by high-income countries and Gavi-eligible countries. - Ensure that global, regional, national and subnational coordination and governance mechanisms effectively support equitable, transparent and timely decision-making on the allocation of financial resources and essential supplies to allow for a comprehensive health response. - Tailored approaches and innovation were considered very important by high-income countries, and moderately important by middle-income countries and Gavi-eligible countries. - Build on past experience of service delivery strategies to provide services that are adapted to the local context. - Properly document and share innovations.
+- Community engagement was considered very important by all groups. - Prioritize two-way communication and engagement between communities and health workers during outbreaks and health emergencies to effectively limit adverse impacts and promote participation in decision-making. - Ensure access to and use of services to address unmet health needs. - Local capacity was considered very important by Gavi-eligible countries and middle-income countries, and moderately important by high-income countries.

+- Invest in and sustain local capacity and health systems to ensure preparedness for timely detection and response to VPD outbreaks. - Identify and address the underlying causes of outbreaks. - Ensure that communities affected by outbreaks, other emergencies and humanitarian crises have continual access to a package of essential health services that include immunization. - Ensure that immunization recovery is embedded into outbreak and emergency response plans. - Coordination and integration were considered very important by Gavieligible and middle-income countries, and moderately important by highincome countries.

+- Strengthen coordination of local actors (including the private sector and civil society organizations) in outbreak detection and response during overall humanitarian response and in alignment with the International Health Regulations (2005) and health systems development programming. - Integrated surveillance was considered very important by Gavi-eligible countries and middle-income countries, and moderately important by highincome countries. - Develop and strengthen rapid detection and response through integrated surveillance systems. - Responding to outbreaks should be integral.
+Immunization services should support case management coupled with other preventive approaches such as WASH, nutrition support, vector control and others. - Comprehensive health response was considered very important by middleincome countries, and moderately important by high-income countries and Gavi-eligible countries. - Ensure that global, regional, national and subnational coordination and governance mechanisms effectively support equitable, transparent and timely decision-making on the allocation of financial resources and essential supplies to allow for a comprehensive health response.

+- Tailored approaches and innovation were considered very important by high-income countries, and moderately important by middle-income countries and Gavi-eligible countries. - Build on past experience of service delivery strategies to provide services that are adapted to the local context. - Properly document and share innovations.